gooddavvy/gamification-js/README.md

 **Installation:**

 In order to use this package, you'll need to install it.
-It's farily simple to install, just run this in your terminal:
+It's fairly simple to install, just run this in your terminal:

 ```
 npm install --save-dev gooddavvy/gamification-js